-Over this past year, the MonJa team has provided our credit risks insights (and our intern’s cartoon drawings) on our company blog.
+Over this past year, the MonJa team has provided our credit risk insights (and our intern’s cartoon drawings) on our company blog.
 Investors and partners often refer to these entries (common comment: “Your team really knows what it’s talking about…” Well geez, thanks.
 Only been in credit risk analytics for 20 years…).
-These comments have led richer conversations on how investors can strategically increase their returns.
+These comments have led to richer conversations on how investors can strategically increase their returns.
 With the end of the year approaching, we are highlighting out most thought-provoking and discussed entries.
 Based on Google analytics data and outside conversations, these were our top blog posts this past year:

 1- Are You Buying The Wrong Loans?
 A Pricing Analysis of Lending Club Loans